An algorithm to compute CVTs for finitely generated Cantor distributions: Introduction

 We also give several examples and obtain the CVTs implementing the algorithm, as well as providing numerical simulations for the first nontrivial case $n=3$ in the uniform symmetric Cantor set case that illustrate the intricacy of the general problem.
 We see that the optimal CVT occurs at a low level $m$ apart from the vicinity of $r=1/2$.
 This can be understood in that placing the boundary between partition elements within the Cantor set (rather than at a significant gap) leads to unnecessary cost in the quantization error.
 At $r=1/2$ the measure becomes Lebesgue on the unit interval, so the partition boundaries occur at $1/3$ and $2/3$, which are not at finite level with respect to the natural (dyadic) partition.

-The algorithm in this paper can be extended to obtain the CVTs for any singular continuous probability measure supported by the limit set generated by a finite number of contractive mappings on $\D R^2$, under the Open Set Condition (that is, there is an open set $V$ such that all contractions $S_j(V)$ are mutually disjoint and contained in $V$; effectively that the contracted intervals don't overlap apart from possibly at their end points).
+The algorithm in this paper can be extended to obtain the CVTs for any singular continuous probability measure supported by the limit set generated by a finite number of contractive mappings on $\D R$, under the OSC.
 Finally, we would like to say that, there are some algorithms to obtain CVTs with $n$-means for any $n\geq 1$ of a region with an absolutely continuous probability measure (see \cite{J}, and the references therein); but to the best of our knowledge there is no such algorithm for a singular continuous probability measure.
 So, the result, in this paper, is the first advance in this direction.